Purchase a Property in Slovenia - Legal Counselling

 For other hidden defects that do not refer to the structure of the property, the seller is held accountable for 2 years.
 When the buyer will address the issue, the seller is legally obliged to provide an answer in 15 days.

 These are some of the most important rules to know if you want to buy a house in Slovenia that is newly built.

 What does a sale contract contain in Slovenia?

-Why is needed real estate due diligence in Slovenia?
+Why is real estate due diligence in Slovenia needed?

-Increasing complexity of the investment objectives and high demands of customers in terms of variability require an expert advice and by real estate due diligence in Slovenia, the real estate investor can benefit from technical expertise before buying, taking into account important criteria such as state building, facilities, functionality, flexibility, reliability and maintenance costs.
+Increasing complexity of the investment objectives and high demands of customers in terms of variability require an expert advice and by real estate due diligence in Slovenia, the real estate investor can benefit from technical expertise before buying, taking into account important criteria such as:

 The purpose of due diligence is to provide recommendations to enter into a transaction in the most beneficial manner or to avoid a disadvantageous transaction.
 Real estate due diligence in Slovenia also covers the field of finding solutions for owners in dispute with real estate developers.

 After Slovenia became a member of the European Union back in 2004, citizens of EU were given the right to freely buy properties in Slovenia without encountering any restrictions.
 However, there are special procedures to follow when buying agricultural land, for example.

 Our team of Slovenian lawyers have the necessary legal expertise in the real estate sector and can assist foreigners in the process of purchasing a property in this country.

 Since February 2013, foreigners were able to buy properties in Slovenia on a reciprocal basis, following the reciprocity principle verified by the Ministry of Justice, based on the Law of Reciprocity.